a327ex/SNKRX/devlog.md

 | Spawning Pool | +1 critter health |
 | Hive | +2 critter health |
 | Void Rift | attacks by mages, nukers or voiders have a 20% chance to create a void rift on hit |

+# Day 64-66 - 21-23/04/21

+Lots of small fixes here and there and also made an attempt at getting the build accepted on Steam.
+It failed and now I'm waiting again until next week most likely since the guy didn't get to it by the end of Friday.
+I also made some small graphical improvements to the game that I think will help.
+Now what I have left to do, in order of importance:

+* General balance
+  * Enemies should have a chance to be spawned with a modifier as levels increase
+  * Every 3rd level should be wave only
+  * Remove "enemies killed" mode
+  * Balance playthroughs (record all balance playthroughs as they can be used for trailers)
+* UI improvements
+  * Hover class highlight
+  * DPS list (right)
+  * HP list (bottom)
+  * Item list (left)
+* Graphical improvements
+  * Further graphical improvements if there's time
+* Trailers
+  * 3-4 pure gameplay playthroughs showcasing different builds
+* Misc
+  * Better pause screen
+  * End screen
+  * Ascension mode (difficulty ramps up faster and goes higher than normal at the end)
+  * Music for bosses and shop
+* Achievements
+  * Come up with a few new ones as I play the game more and balance the numbers
+  * Implement all the ones I already uploaded to Steam